wolf-project/Dotfiles/README.md

 $ unzip bumblebee-status.zip

-# Move to you directorie /home/your-user/.config/i3/  or /root/.config/i3/
+Move to you directorie <strong> /home/your-user/.config/i3/ </strong>  or <strong>/root/.config/i3/</strong>

-# Edit the i3 configuration on /home/your-user/.config/config or /root/.config/i3/config
+Edit the i3 configuration (config) on /home/your-user/.config/config or /root/.config/i3/config

   add this command on you i3 "config"